ybuzoku/INTBASIC/README.md

 - DEBUG, starts the SCP/BIOS debugger
 - NEW, deletes the currently executing program
 - LIST, lists the current stored program listing.
+- TRON, TRace ON, starts program tracing when the program is run
+- TROFF, TRace OFF, ends program tracing when the program is run

 ### Final remarks